chef/chef-web-docs/content/community_contributions.md

 * include a copy of the license in any redistribution you may make that includes Chef software;
 * provide clear attribution to Chef for any distributions that include Chef software; attribution can be done in the NOTICE file for an application, by adding yourself as an author/copyright holder to the HEADER for an individual file, and by placing text in a header file saying that new work is based on previous work
-* reuse work as long as the licensing terms of the reused work remains unchanged (that is, the Apache License Version 2 also applies to the reused work)
+* reuse work as long as the licensing terms of the reused work remains unchanged (that's, the Apache License Version 2 also applies to the reused work)

-It does not require you to:
+It doesn't require you to:

 * include the source of the Chef software itself, or of any modifications you may have made to it, in any redistribution you may assemble that includes it;
 * submit changes that you make to the software back to Chef (though such feedback is encouraged).

-It is our goal to run a successful, truly open source business.
-To that end, we are protecting our own rights by making them explicit in our choice of licensing: you have the same rights to our open source software that we do.
+It's our goal to run a successful, truly open source business.
+To that end, we're protecting our own rights by making them explicit in our choice of licensing: you have the same rights to our open source software that we do.

 ## Developer Certification of Origin (DCO)